Good news! The CDC has cleared fully vaccinated individuals for travel as they are less likely to contract and spread COVID-19.

 - Our team members have taken additional training in compliance with the requirements of competent authorities on COVID-19 and safety and disinfection protocols.

-- Guides and staff are routinely checked with antigen tests to ensure their health and that of our guests.
+- Guides and staff have been vaccinated and are routinely checked with antigen tests to ensure their health and that of our guests.

 - Every team member of the hotel or lodge will use the required mask and personal protective equipment (PPE) as part of their uniform.